Badr-2000: Second stage rocket

 The Argentinians used the MMH fuel and N2O4 Oxidizer for the liquid propelled version.
 The Iraqis however would use UDMH as fuel and MON 7 as oxidizer.
 For Thrust vector control the missile used a gimbaled nozzle controlled by electromechanical systems.
-The second-stage engine would burn for no more than 40 seconds, two pyrotechnic valves would be responsible for shutting the engine down when desired altitude and velocity has been achieved.
-At the sustain phase the roll axis would be controlled by cold gas thruster systems located in the reentry vehicle.
+The second-stage engine would burn for no more than 40 seconds, two pyrotechnic valves would be responsible for shutting the engine down when desired altitude and velocity had been achieved.
+At the sustainer phase the roll axis would be controlled by cold gas thruster systems located in the reentry vehicle.

 Legacy

 After the Gulf War UNSCOM supervised the destruction of all Badr-2000 missiles as well as production facilities.
-All production facilities were reduced to facilities that could only produce non-proscribed missile under UNSCOM supervision, nine solid propellant facility buildings were destroyed and two testing facility buildings were also destroyed however no motor-case production facility was damaged.
-Iraq would later use the technology used in Badr-2000 for the single-stage Short-range "Badr-2000 Junior"(Ababil-100 which is also called al Fat'h) which lacked the flexible joint nozzle.
+All production facilities were reduced to facilities that could only produce non-proscribed missile designs under UNSCOM supervision, nine solid propellant facility buildings were destroyed and two testing facility buildings were also destroyed however no motor-casing production facility was damaged.
+Iraq would later use the technology used in Badr-2000 for the single-stage Short-range "Badr-2000 Junior" (Ababil-100 which is also called al Fat'h) which lacked the flexible joint nozzle.
 Iraq would later attempt to acquire the 120 km single-stage rocket called Sakr-200 from Egypt, the fate of this attempt is unknown.
 Some sources also suggest that Iraq sought to design another long-range ballistic missile whose design was again based on the Badr-2000 and Al-Fat'h ballistic missiles.